-AGS assertion 1: Financial management and preparation of accounting statements Budgeting
+AGS Assertion 1 - Financial management and preparation of accounting statements

+Budgeting:

 - 5.7.
 The preparation of an annual budget is one of the key statutory tasks to be undertaken by an authority, irrespective of its size.
-The budget has three main purposes: - it results in the authority setting the precept for the year (or rates and special levies for IDBs); - subject to the authority's Financial Regulations, it gives the clerk and other officers overall authority to make spending commitments in accordance with the plans approved by members; and - it provides a basis for monitoring progress during the year by comparing actual spending against planned spending. - 5.8.
+The budget has two main purposes: - it results in the authority setting the precept for the year (or rates and special levies for IDBs); and - it provides a basis for monitoring progress during the year by comparing actual spending against planned spending. - 5.8.
 It is essential that authority members understand how the budget is put together and how it should be used in the running of the authority.
 Reviewing the budget against actual expenditure regularly gives members early warning about the likelihood of a shortfall (or surplus) and helps them to decide what responsive action to take. - 5.9.
 The key stages in the budgeting process are: - decide the form and level of detail of the budget; - review the current year budget and spending; - determine the cost of spending plans; - assess levels of income; - bring together spending and income plans; - provide for contingencies and consider the need for reserves; - approve the budget; - confirm the precept or rates and special levies; and - review progress against the budget regularly throughout the year.

-Accounting records and supporting documents
+Accounting records and supporting documents: